EFY Group

 EFY also known as Electronics For You, is a privately held Indian technology-oriented publishing organisation based in New Delhi.
 The initial publication of the EFY Group was Electronics For You, a monthly electronics magazine that was first published in 1969.
 The EFY Group currently manages six magazines, six web portals, five annual events, four Facebook communities, a directory, and around 30 book titles.
 The company also provides hands-on training courses, and manufactures and markets Do-It-Yourself electronics projects and hobby kits.
 Its revenue is over 11 million rupees per year.
 The organisation hires 200 employees, who are situated mostly in southeast Asia.
-Two more organisations are part of the group: IT Solutions India Pvt Ltd and Kits’n’Spares.

 EFY Group publications

 Some magazines and web properties by EFY Group are: